-Joll's Bridge 137 routes in crag
+Joll's Bridge Rock climbing141 routes in crag

-Get directions to here using Google Maps
+Get directions to here using Google Maps.

-Heading north on the F3 you cross Jolls bridge and a few hundred metres beyond this there is an emergency phone area where you can reverse safely between two rails into a grassy area where there is room for 5 cars.
-Alternatively park on the old Pacific 'Highway' as described in the SSS guide and walk under the bridge.
-Follow the guard rail untill the stone cutting and this is the southern end of the crag.
+Heading north on the F3 you cross Jolls bridge and a few hundred metres beyond this there is an emergency bay where you can reverse safely between two guard rails into a grassy area where there is room for 5 cars (As of April 2015 the parking area is in process of expansion).

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)